-From upward facing dog, exhale to lift the hips up and back and tuck your toes underneath you.
-Keep a generous bend in the knees to slowly warm the backs of the legs.
-You can also "walk out the dog" here by bending one knee at a time and dropping the opposite heel down, stretching the calf and hamstring.
+From upward facing dog, exhale to lift your hips up and back, and tuck your toes underneath you.
+Keep a generous bend in your knees to slowly warm the backside of your legs.
+You can also "walk out your dog" here by bending one knee at a time and dropping the opposite heel down, stretching your hamstrings and calves.

 Check that your hands are still shoulder distance apart and all ten fingers are spread wide, making a nice big "L" with your pointer finger and thumb.
-Ground down through the fingertips and the base of your fingers.
+Ground down through your fingertips and the base of your fingers.
 Reach your sit bones up to the sky and keep the spine long and straight.
-Allow your head to come in line with your arms and let your chest relax towards the mat.
-Breathe.
+Allow your head to come in line with your arms and let your chest relax towards the top of your thighs.
+Breathe here.

 While I'm presenting this vinyasa as a sequence of poses, each pose can be practiced separately too, of course.
 Feel free to practice any and all of them taking as many breaths as feel comfortable to you.

 Photos by Natalie M. Jones